-- Employers and employees must ensure training in the safe operation of their equipment meets the requirements of all authorities having jurisdiction. - Remember, no one can make you a safe operator, that is a choice that you make every time you operate equipment.
+- Although it is the employers' responsibility for the provision of training, employees are responsible to use that knowledge and participate in any company procedures regarding the safe operation of their equipment. - Remember, no one can make you a safe operator, that is a choice that you make every time you operate equipment.